What exactly is a diet?

 Its origins come from the Medieval Latin regimin, meaning ‘position of authority’, direction, set of rules, and also from the Latin verb regere, meaning to steer, direct or control.

-The word regime has similar origins to regimen and means a system of management as in… ‘He was put on a strict exercise regime'
+The word regime has similar origins to regimen and literally means a system of management as in… ‘He was put on a strict exercise regime'

 An LCHF Lifestyle